JohnBashombe/JohnBashombe/README.md

 - 👨‍🎓 I am a Alumni at Faculty of Science & Technology at International University of East Africa.
 - 🖥️ All of my projects are built with the goal to make software more accessible to people who could not use it before.
 - 🧑‍💻 I am a competitive programmer, always eager to learn more and explore new technologies.
-- 👴 I have about 4 years of experience in Java, JavaScript, Typescript, Next JS, React JS, Node JS, MySQL, Java, Rust, Dart, Solidity, PHP MongoDB and Linux.
+- 👴 I have about 4 years of experience in <b>Java, JavaScript, Typescript, Next JS, React JS, Node JS, MySQL, Java, Rust, Dart, Solidity, PHP, SQL, Firebase, MongoDB and Linux.</b>

 <div>
     <h2 align="left">🤙 Let Us Get In Touch</h2>